pclubiitk/pclub.in/_posts/2016-08-14-SummerContestReport.md

 along with submissions decreasing gradually on the medium and hard problems.

 Here are the problems links for you to read:
+(Note: You must be logged into HackerEarth to be able to view these links)

 1. [**Weird Chemists**](https://www.hackerearth.com/IITK-WPC-Summer16/algorithm/weird-chemists-3/)
 2. [**Alternating Sequences**](https://www.hackerearth.com/IITK-WPC-Summer16/algorithm/alternating-sequences-3/)